MKTHEPLUGG/Terraform/remote-state/readme.md

 Remember to handle the permissions properly, ensuring the Service Principal or Managed Identity has the required access to this storage.
 You can do this through Azure Portal's RBAC settings, or using further Terraform configurations.

 ### **Notes**:
-- Ensure the storage account name is globally unique.
-The example above uses "tfstatestore12345", but you might need to adjust this for your needs.
 - For full production readiness, consider adding more features like network rules, encryption settings, and other security configurations to the storage account.

 ## Step 3, Create service principal for auth

-Certainly!
-If you're planning on using GitHub Actions to deploy Terraform code to Azure, and want to persist your Terraform state in Azure Blob Storage, then using a Service Principal (essentially an Azure AD application registration with rights in Azure) is a sensible choice.

-Here's a step-by-step guide to achieve this:

 ### 1. Create a Service Principal for GitHub Actions: